4 Tips for Staying Safe in Extreme Heat

 - When in doubt, call 911

-Signs of a medial emergency, where 911 should be called right away, include abnormal thinking or behavior, slurred speech, seizures, and loss of consciousness.
+Signs of a medical emergency, where 911 should be called right away, include abnormal thinking or behavior, slurred speech, seizures, and loss of consciousness.